FahimFBA/postgreSQL-v2-bills-maxint-app/README.md

 The location parameter is the location of the transaction.
 It is a string data type.
 There are 3 unique values in the location column.

 ![location](./notebooks/location%20Types%20Count.png)

+## Recurring Identification Methodology

+The methodology for identifying recurring transactions is located in the [docs](./docs/) directory.